New Girl: Plot

-Coach returns to the loft in season 3, revealing that he had broken up with his girlfriend and rejoins the gang, and even has a short fling with Cece after ending the short relationship with Schmidt.
-He stays through season 4 until he moves out to be with another girl, May (Meaghan Rath) and moves to New York.
+Coach returns to the loft in season 3, revealing that he had broken up with his girlfriend and rejoins the gang, and even has a short fling with Cece, which did not last, after ending the short relationship with Schmidt.
+He stays through season 4 until he moves out to be with another girl, May (Meaghan Rath), and moves to New York.
 At the end of season 4, Schmidt proposes to Cece, and they marry at the end of season 5.
 Meanwhile, after bouncing around several random jobs and several dating choices throughout the series, Winston works to become a police officer with the LAPD, and falls in love with his partner Aly (Nasim Pedrad).
-At the beginning of season 5, Jess is called away to jury duty resulting in the group bringing in a temporary roommate Reagan Lucas (Megan Fox), who becomes Nick's love interest for the rest of the season.
+At the beginning of season 5, Jess is called away to jury duty, resulting in the group bringing in a temporary roommate Reagan Lucas (Megan Fox), who becomes Nick's love interest for the rest of the season.
 Shortly after returning from jury duty, Jess realizes that she loves Nick and wants to be with him.

 At the end of season 6, Nick and Reagan break up and shortly after, Nick and Jess get together, Cece and Schmidt are pregnant, and Winston is engaged to Aly and is trying to meet his father.
 Season 7 advances the storyline three years later where Schmidt and Cece have a three-year-old daughter named Ruth, Winston and Aly are expecting their first baby, and Nick proposes to Jess.
 The story advances further to a timeline where Nick and Jess have a child.